Steve Saleen: 1983–99

 Saleen formed Saleen Autosport in 1983 and set to building the first Saleen Mustang, equipped with special aerodynamic, suspension and handling packages and a completely redesigned interior.
 The car was completed in 1984 and was immediately tested against the world's top sports cars with great success, finishing first in its class at the Mosport 24-hour race that year.

 In 1995, Saleen formed a race team with comedian Tim Allen and fellow race driver Bob Bondurant, called Saleen/Allen "RRR" Speedlab (the name "RRR" was a play on Allen's "arr arr arr" grunt which had become his trademark in both stand-up comedy and on his television show, Home Improvement).
 The team raced Saleen Mustangs in the SCCA World Challenge, with Saleen and Allen themselves as the drivers.

 In 1996, Saleen was (along with Carroll Shelby) inducted into the Mustang Hall of Fame.

 2000–14

-In March 2007 Steve Saleen resigned from Saleen, Inc. the company he founded in 1984, to pursue other business opportunities in the automotive sector.
+In March 2007 Saleen resigned from Saleen, Inc. the company he founded in 1984, to pursue other business opportunities in the automotive sector.

-On March 13, 2008, Steve Saleen announced the formation of "SMS Supercars ", Lifestyle Performance Automobiles.
+On March 13, 2008, Saleen announced the formation of "SMS Supercars ", Lifestyle Performance Automobiles.
 Through the years of building the reputation behind each automotive company brand, Saleen maintained close participation throughout product development, sales and marketing.
 He announced that the focus of SMS is with the high-end of the American Muscle Car and Global Supercar markets.
 In April 2009, Saleen announced that SMS Supercars will voluntarily honor the warranties of vehicles manufactured by the now-defunct Saleen, Inc.

-Nearly 5 years after resigning from Saleen, Inc., on April 2, 2012, Steve Saleen announced that he is once again associated with the Saleen automotive brand.
+Nearly 5 years after resigning from Saleen, Inc., on April 2, 2012, Saleen announced that he would once again be associated with the Saleen automotive brand.